 If you are a happy idealist, please don't read this.

-So, Thursday is Earth Day and everyone is wearing green.
-Businesses are telling us how to buy their products through green-washing, hoping that we will give them the green they actually care about.
+So, its Earth Day and everyone is wearing green.
+Businesses are telling us how to buy their products through greenwashing hoping that we will give them the green they actually care about.
 Networks are touting green initiatives they ignore every other day of the year.
 Products using too much packaging are telling us how environmental they are and everyone is using this as an excuse to show off their green cred, earth piety or once a year conviction.

-I am also a bit cynical because I attended my first Earth Day Celebration 21 years ago, convinced it would change things.
+I am also a bit cynical because I attended my first Earth Day Celebration 20 years ago, convinced it would change things.
 I took the whole thing seriously and put my money where my mouth was.
 I was considered a freak by most of my fraternity brothers and my Christian friends.
-Luckily, we have come a long way, not because of earth day celebrations, but because of people like Al Gore making movies and Christians no longer willing to be silent finally getting on board.
+Luckily, we have come a long way, not because of earth day celebrations, but because of people like Al Gore making movies and churches finally getting on board.

-However, what was an emphasis a couple of years ago, probably due to gas prices and scare tactics, has become familiar and even uninteresting to many in light of recession, slightly better gas prices and someone that may actually kinda like the earth in the White House.
+However, what was an emphasis a couple of years ago, probably due to gas prices and scare tactics has become familiar and even uninteresting to many in light of recession, good gas prices and someone that may actually kinda like the earth in the White House.

-So, do something for your planet today (of course, if we did what our planet really wanted, we would cease to exist before it decides to kill us for being a bad roommate).
+So, do something for your planet today (of course, if we did what our planet really wanted, we would cease to exist).
 Or don't.
 Just don't act like you care unless you really do.